-While there are tons of tips on financial planning out there, and here are six most important tips for beginners that you can’t afford to ignore.
+While there are tons of tips on financial planning out there, here are six tips for beginners that you can’t afford to miss.
 Youngsters who have just started a career may find a direction on how to make a beginning with their financial planning.

 Planning is one of the significant characteristics of human beings.
 When it comes to money, planning needs to be done as there are enough variables that can affect your financial planning.
 There are a few milestones that are very important in your life.
 Be it your first car, your own house, your children’s education or their marriage.
 It is your responsibility to plan finances to fulfil these needs.
 Financial planning is a process of making a concrete plan to meet your financial goals in a specific period of time.
 It is crucial to invest your money from now to make it easier to achieve your short as well as long-term goals.

 Here are some crucial financial tips for beginners which will help young investors to give their financial goals a kick start.

 1. Manage your finances: